“Define the whole of your thesis at the beginning. Outline your argument in the intro!”

 This was before photography had taught me the value of a proper negative.
 If I’d been left to my own devices, my argument would have hung like mysterious threads, tempting curiosity until the very last moment when everything ties together in a beautiful bow of brilliance that’s sure to impress.
 I wanted drama…seduction…revelation…epiphany— pretty much anything that would be entertaining, like the story line of a good fantasy novel.

 But I was not writing fantasy, and I quickly learned to appreciate the value of clear argument, even more so when I started studying engineering.
 Most lecturers that taught me had a similar penchant for surprise endings, though I highly, highly doubt they had the same emotional reasons.
-More likely it was because math and language are often awkward partners, and when you do things from experience for which there’s no really good description it often becomes difficult to explain, like illustrating the difference between the smell of bread and that of cake… you can try to depict it, but eventually you just have to know.
+More likely it was because math and language are often awkward partners, and when you do things from experience for which there’s really no good description it often becomes difficult to explain, like illustrating the difference between the smell of bread and that of cake… you can try to depict it, but eventually you just have to know.

 Still, there were times when a more humanities-like method would have been helpful.
 There’s this thing in calculus called implicit differentiation, and I spent months pondering how in the world it could be considered logical if it was so “lopsided,” only to find out later that there’s another thing called partial differentiation which also exists, and that balanced everything out.
 Properties of bending beams caused similar issues with later resolutions coming in the form of some mostly-elegant interconnecting proofs.
 And there were many, many other “jeez, man, you could have told me that from the beginning” moments, the result of an argumentative mind meeting sequential thinking, not always happily.